 TAP is a dance form where rhythmic sounds are created by the feet.
 Tap helps to promote a sense of timing, tempo, and rhythm that is useful in all forms of dance.
 Students begin with basic steps, which are then built upon to develop speed, accuracy, and versatility.

-MODERN DANCE is a form of dance that developed in the early 20th century by those who wished to free themselves of the constraints of classical ballet technique.
+MODERN DANCE (aka Contemporary) is a form of dance that developed in the early 20th century by those who wished to free themselves of the constraints of classical ballet technique.
 It is usually performed without shoes, and is based on techniques developed by American Modern choreographers such as Isadora Duncan and Martha Graham.
 Modern technique is usually performed with flexed feet (rather than strongly pointed as in classical ballet), focusing on creating body shapes, and utilizing techniques of falls and recovery.
-(Available for ages 11 and up).
+(Available for ages 8 and up).

 ACROBATICS is a form of dance where acrobatic skills are combined with dance skills to create a routine.
 Skills taught are designed to build strength and flexibility, and to improve the ability to jump, leap, and perform gymnastic style tricks.
+(Available for ages 5 and up).